Find out about the process of designing and producing our Umbro kits

 Q: When does the planning start for the new kit?

 A: Robin Dunn (Head of Performance, Umbro)

 Planning for seasonal kits can start around 24 months prior to them being released to the supporters, with us (Umbro) beginning by looking at certain industry and fashion trends globally, as well as looking at any specific ‘Umbro identity’ for that particular season that will be incorporated across our portfolio of clubs.

 Typically, the planning for new seasonal kits with football clubs will start around 18 months in advance of them being launched.
-This means, for example, the planning for Huddersfield Town’s new kits for upcoming 2020/21 season begun at the beginning of 2019, during the 2018/19 season – it’s a long process!
+This means, for example, the planning for Huddersfield Town’s 2020/21 kits begun at the beginning of 2019, during the 2018/19 season – it’s a long process!

 The reason for the extensive timeline is because of all the touch points and the collaboration that goes into designing and finalising product, not only for the outfield playing kits, but also goalkeepers and training wear for both players and staff.
 Ensuring that they all complement each other and comply with certain league regulations.

 Q: How are they designed?
 Who comes up with them?